14 Reasons Why Peperomia Leaves are Drooping Leaves and their Remedies

 Do not water the plant immediately; keep it dry for some time before resuming watering.

-If your Peperomia plant is root-bound, the roots have filled the pot and there is very little soil to hold water when you water.
+If your Peperomia plant is pot-bound, the roots have filled the pot and there is very little soil to hold water when you water.
 Therefore, there is no water for the plant to take up to the leaves.
 The leaves become dehydrated and begin to wilt and droop.

 Check the bottom of the pot, roots growing through the drainage hole indicate that the plant needs repotting.